GeneralBots/BotBook/book/chapter-01-run-and-talk.md

 ![General Bot Logo](https://raw.githubusercontent.com/pragmatismo-io/BotServer/master/docs/images/general-bots-stack.png)

+### Diagram Description

 1- gbapp and gblib extensions which are folder extensions for the GeneralBots package type. gbapp and gblib are responsible for GeneralBots services in a Back-end development environment.

 2- The .gbui extension is assigned to the GeneralBots front-end development environment.
 Angular, Riot, React and HTML are responsible for the dynamic functioning of GeneralBots services.

+3- The .gtheme extension is responsible for the general bots designer using css and PS technologies.

 ### The Bot Factory